How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 Build Nervous System Awareness

-There are some basic tools that I help all of my somatic therapy clients use that are really helpful when trying to be more mindful about snacking at night.
+There are some basic tools that I help all of my somatic therapy clients use that are really helpful when trying to be more mindful about stress eating and snacking at night.
 Here are some ways to regulate your nervous system:

 1. Grounding techniques.